travischen0219/EMH-demo/README.md

 ## How does this work?

 1. You describe the character's background story, name, etc in a README.md file.
-You can find more info on what needs to be included and how to format this in [Adding / modifying characters](#addingmodifying-characters).
+You can find more info on what needs to be included and how to format this in [Adding / modifying Character](#addingmodifying-Character).

 Be as elaborate and detailed as you want - more context often creates a more fun chatting experience.
 If you need help creating a backstory, we'd recommend asking ChatGPT to expand on what you already know about your companion.